Summary

 The last couple of weeks of September were a rough period in the energy market if you were long oil or related equities.
 That's probably the understatement of the year.
 Nearly every negative sentiment-recession, Fed tightening, dollar strength, China demand, inventory builds, or what amounts to the entire oil price Closet of Anxieties, came to pass during this period.
-Oil-WTI took a tumble below $80 for the first time since Jan 11th of this year, closing Friday, the 23rd below its 200 day moving average of $89.00.
-This move had WTI nearing an important psychological level in the lower $70s, past which producers might consider sharply curtail capex to raise prices.
+Oil-WTI took a tumble below $80 for the first time since Jan 11th of this year, closing Friday, the 23rd below its 200-day moving average of $89.00.
+This move had WTI nearing an important psychological level in the lower $70s, past which producers might consider sharply curtailing capex to raise prices.

 In this article we will discuss the key trends that should continue this rally into next year, creating investing opportunities in the companies that explore and produce oil and gas.

 Longer term, we're confident that oil prices will continue this rebound into the end of the year as the SPR releases that have put excess oil on the market come to a halt.
-The graph below, compiled from SP Global and Worldometer, tells a compelling story.
+The graph below, compiled from S&P Global and Worldometer, tells a compelling story.
 This is a story of demand and under-investment.

 Every year approximately 80 mm new people join the nearly 7.9 bn folks already here, all needing (but not always having) energy to power their lives.
 In six years from 2014 to 2020 spending on new upstream sources fell by 55%, while the world's population rose by ~8%.
 The math doesn't work.

 The oil market is undersupplied as the EIA graph below shows.
 Since March when the government announced the SPR releases to bring down domestic gas prices, inventories have risen about 15 mm barrels.
 If you back out the 172 mm barrels withdrawn from the SPR over this time, inventories would have shrunk to ~248 mm bbls.
-That may sound like a lot is left in storage, but in reality with our ~19 mm BOD habit, it’s a ~13-day supply.
+That may sound like a lot is left in storage, but in reality, with our ~19 mm BOD habit, it's a ~13-day supply.
 Less than two weeks.

 Not only are inventories being artificially inflated by SPR releases, the productivity of new wells as reported in the EIA-Drilling Productivity Report is on the decline.
 This is an admittedly simplistic measure as it just takes active rigs at a given point and divides into new well production as reported by various sources - usually state regulatory agencies.
-The fact the yardstick is done in fourth grade arithmetic without sophisticated modeling doesn’t mean it’s not instructive.
+The fact the yardstick is done in fourth-grade arithmetic without sophisticated modeling doesn't mean it's not instructive.
 It does reveal an undeniable trend in new well production.
 Across every key basin with the exception of the North Dakota and New Mexico basins, there's a pronounced decline despite of steady growth in the rig count for most of this year.

 This is true regardless of the underlying reason, which I have postulated in the past could be due to exhaustion of premium drilling inventory.
 This has been documented several times recently in widely read publications that include the Wall Street Journal here and here.

 The data from the DPR is confirmed by information compiled from the EIA 914-monthly report.
 Only in North Dakota and in the Gulf of Mexico-GoM do we see a gain from May to June.
-In the case of the GoM Murphy Oil’s, (NYSE:MUR) Kings Quay production contributed about 80K BOPD, and BP’s Herschel provided another 20K BOEPD, toward the 179K BOEPD shown for the month.
+In the case of the GoM Murphy Oil's (MUR) Kings Quay production contributed about 80K BOPD, and BP's Herschel provided another 20K BOEPD, toward the 179K BOEPD shown for the month.

 Higher drilling costs also are beginning to impact profitability as was noted in an even more recent WSJ article.
-What this means is that maintaining or increasing production will come under a sharper lens as margins compress and operator’s balance sheet priorities come into play.
-Almost without exception shale drillers have told us that their priorities are returning capital to shareholders through special dividends and share buybacks, paying down debt, and holding production to low single digit growth.
+What this means is that maintaining or increasing production will come under a sharper lens as margins compress and operator's balance sheet priorities come into play.
+Almost without exception shale drillers have told us that their priorities are returning capital to shareholders through special dividends and share buybacks, paying down debt, and holding production to low-single-digit growth.
 If oil prices return to the $70s for any extended period, you can expect cuts in operating budgets which would show up in the rig count soon after.

 The takeaway from this section is the likelihood that U.S. production is going to rise to 12.6 mm BOEPD in 2023 as the EIA suggests in this month's edition of the STEO, is becoming increasingly remote.
 Current trends are heading in the other direction, and the catalysts for a reversal of course are just not present.
 The recent weakness in oil prices had producers sharpening their budgetary knives.
 Inflation is eating at their already tight budgets, and nature itself may intervene with poorer quality rock than was available in the past.

-OPEC and its sometime collaborator when interests align (Russia) have fallen short of producing up to full quota levels by by a significant amount.
+OPEC and its sometime collaborator when interests align (Russia) have fallen short of producing up to full quota levels by a significant amount.
 Some reports have this shortfall at more than 3 mm BOPD at present.
-In fact the CEO of Aramco (ARMCO) made a widely read pronouncement earlier this month that the world was on the precipice of an energy shock of massive proportions.
+In fact, the CEO of Aramco (ARMCO) made a widely read pronouncement earlier this month that the world was on the precipice of an energy shock of massive proportions.

 "But when the global economy recovers, we can expect demand to rebound further, eliminating the little spare oil production capacity out there.
 And by the time the world wakes up to these blind spots, it may be too late to change course."